StefanoAnzolut/business-guide/source/integrations/microsoft.rst

 We recommend that your OneDrive admin carries out the setup of the Skribble Electronic Signature plug-in.
 Skribble Business admins might not have all the necessary rights to finish the setup.

-**Step-by-step guide for OneDrive admins to connect OneDrive and SharePoint with Skribble**
+**Step-by-step guide for OneDrive admins to connect OneDrive for Business with Skribble**

 ..
 NOTE::
- Before you get started, make sure you have your Skribble API credentials (username an API key) ready.
+ Before you get started, make sure you have your Skribble API credentials ready (username an API key).

 You can get these from your company's Skribble Business admin.
 Skribble Business admins: `click here for guidance`_.